ChannMyaeAung/MyLearningNotes/C_Learning/HFCExercises.md

 ./categorize mermaid mermaid.csv Elvis elvises.csv the_rest.csv
 ```

+The `argc` would be 6.

 `./categorize` - The first argument is actually the name of the program being run as it was run by the user.
 This is argv[0].
+That means the first proper command-line argument is `argv[1]`.

 `mermaid` - This is argv[1]